babupallam/Msc_AI_Module2_Natural_Language_Processing/README.md

 - Overview of Natural Language Processing (NLP)
 - Importance and applications of NLP
 - Key concepts in neural networks for NLP
+- approches to do NLP:
+  - Classic: NLTK
+  - Deep learning Based: PYTORCH
+-

 Lecture 02: